fl0v/dg-companion/workflow.md

 ### 2. Add this repository as an additional git remote called "upstream"

-Change to the directory where you cloned your project, normally, "dg".
+Change to the directory where you cloned your project, normally "dg-companion".
 Then enter the following command:

 ```
-git remote add upstream git://github.com/fl0v/dg.git
+git remote add upstream git://github.com/fl0v/dg-companion.git
 ```

 Working on bugs and features